-If you wish to add any column, row, or module/widget to your page, you just need to click the + button along the bar.
-The plugin’s dashboard has been highly praised for its fast, glitch-free, and very customizable capabilities.
+To add any column, row or module/widget, simply click the + button in the bar.
+The dashboard of the plugin has been highly praised because it is fast, easy to use, and customizable.
 Don’t like pop-up windows while you edit?
-Drag it to create sidebars.
+Simply drag it to create a sidebar.
 Simple!

 Page-Building and Customization

 Beaver Builder offers a variety of core design tools.
-However, its advanced settings don’t have as much energy as Elementor.
-For one, it doesn’t offer motion effects options or custom CSS for individual pages elements, which Elementor is equipped with.
+Its advanced settings, however, don’t have the same energy as Elementor – for one, the former lacks motion effects options and custom CSS for individual page elements as the latter is readily equipped with.

 Beaver Builder manages to make each page responsive on all devices, despite this.
 As for templates, the plugin offers two types that are closely similar to Elementor: pages (full templates) and rows (Beaver Builder’s take on blocks).

-The pricing structure for Beaver Builder is similar to Elementor’s as it includes yearly subscription plans ranging from $99 with the Standard tier to $546 with Ultimate, plus a 30-day money-back guarantee.
+Beaver Builder’s pricing structure is very similar to Elementor’s.
+It includes yearly subscription plans starting at $99 for the Standard tier and ending at $546 for Ultimate.
+There’s also a 30-day money back guarantee.
 A free version of the plugin is also available, but it’s less flexible than Elementor.

 Elementor vs Gutenberg

 With the rising popularity of user-friendly page builders like Elementor, it’s no wonder that WordPress has decided to keep up with the changes by giving its flagship editor a much-needed facelift.
-Gutenberg still offers block-building capabilities that make it easy to blog and write.
+Nonetheless, Gutenberg offers users swift block-building capabilities and additional features to make blogging and post-writing much easier.

 The previous editor for WordPress required that you write all the information you needed on a page within a large rectangular text box.
-This process has proven difficult for many as they may need to learn shortcodes to create various shapes, fonts, and layouts.
-Elementor vs Moto Theme
+Many people find this difficult as they might need to know shortcodes to create different shapes, fonts and layouts.
+Elementor vs Mototheme

 Gutenberg makes editing easy for anyone with no coding skills.
-From the interface alone, you will notice that it borrows the common features usually found in most page builder plugins, such as the huge preview screen and the collapsible widgets sidebar.
+You will see that the interface borrows many of the same features found in most page builders plugins such as the large preview screen and collapsible sidebar widgets.

 Customization and Page-Building

-Gutenberg is packed with essential design tools, from columns and block patterns to text headings and paragraphs.
+Gutenberg comes with all the essential design tools you need, including blocks and columns as well as text headings and paragraphs.
 The range is still less than Elementor’s page builders, which offer more options.

-Gutenberg may not have theme-building capabilities, but its block-based traits make it compatible with multiple WordPress themes – it does not fully override your theme styles and settings.
-You can also add custom CSS elements to give your site a personal touch.
+Gutenberg does not have the ability to build themes, but its block-based characteristics make it compatible with many WordPress themes.
+However, it doesn’t completely override your theme settings and styles.
+Additionally, you can incorporate custom CSS elements for a more personalized feel.

-With Gutenberg, you get to embed uploaded files and posts from many sources to your page, from social media sites like Twitter and Tumblr to media-sharing sites such as YouTube and Soundcloud.
+Gutenberg allows you to embed files and posts from multiple sources onto your page.
+This includes social media sites like Twitter, Tumblr, and media-sharing sites like YouTube and Soundcloud.

 Gutenberg is WordPress’ default editor.
 This means that you can use all its features absolutely free!
-Unlike all other editors in this list, not a single paid plan is included.
-Elementor vs Moto Theme
+There is not one paid plan included in this list like all the other editors.
+Elementor vs Mototheme

 Elementor vs Webflow

-Webflow, unlike Elementor or the other page builders in this list is a standalone service that allows you to create large-scale designs across multiple devices.
-It has the same level of capabilities as other popular website builders like Squarespace.
+Unlike Elementor and the rest of our page builder plugins in this list, Webflow is a standalone website-building service that lets you create full-scale designs that work across multiple devices.
+It offers the same capabilities as Squarespace and other popular website builders.

 Webflow was created to be a one-stop shop and save you time.
 Its team handles all website administration tasks, including web hosting.
 While WordPress itself may rely on plugins to create eye-catching sites, Webflow has everything rolled into one platform.

 It may be a turn-off for most individuals with entry-level skills, but any average professional will most likely enjoy what it can offer.
-It can be as simple as possible to use the platform’s interface.
+The platform’s interface can also be as straightforward as it gets.

 Page-Building and Customization

 You have two options with Webflow: you can start from scratch or choose from over 500 templates.
 About 100 of these templates are free.
-You can use it for portfolios or full-on blog themes.
+It spans multiple categories ranging from portfolios to full-on blog themes.
 Unlike Elementor, which lets you change a page’s entire template in one sitting, Webflow will require you to create a new website to accommodate those changes.